jpescalona/shoutcast-statistics/README.md

 ## Proxy pass on nginx/haproxy

 You can extend your docker-compose to add a new service to expose grafana using a nginx or haproxy.
-This is out of the scope and is a user´
-'s choice, but here is an example configuration snippet for nginx that you can use:
+This is out of the scope and is a user's choice, but here is an example configuration snippet for nginx that you can use:
 ```
 # MANAGED BY PUPPET
 server {